-Primarily concerned with the ideas of humankind as expressed in the literatures of the West, the Division of Humanities endeavors to integrate such ideas with the whole of life and to develop in the student that which such ideas in terms of the Renaissance concept of the complete man.
+Primarily concerned with the ideas of humankind as expressed in the literatures of the West, the Division of Humanities endeavors to integrate such ideas with the whole of life and to develop in the student that which is best stated in terms of the Renaissance concept of the complete man.

-The Division includes the Departments of English, Foreign Languages, Journalism, and Speech, each of which offers an area of concentration as explained in its section of the catalogue.
+The Division includes the Departments of English, Foreign Languages, Journalism, and Speech, each of which offers an area of concentration as explained in its section of the catalog.

-DEPARTMENT OF ENGLISH
+I. ENGLISH

+Dr. Doster

+Miss Simmons

+Miss Rasberry

-Dr. Doster Miss Simmons Miss Rasberry Mrs. Black
+Mrs. Black